OuhscBbmc/data-science-practices-1/ch-coding.md

 ### Data Types

 Use the simplest data type reasonable.
-A simpler data type is less likely contain unintented values.
-As we have seen, a string variable called `gender` can simulatneously contain the values "m", "f", "F", "Female", "MALE", "0", "1", "2", "Latino", "", and `NA`.
+A simpler data type is less likely contain unintended values.
+As we have seen, a string variable called `gender` can simultaneously contain the values "m", "f", "F", "Female", "MALE", "0", "1", "2", "Latino", "", and `NA`.
 On the other hand, a boolean variable `gender_male` can be only `FALSE`, `TRUE`, and `NA`.^[The database `bit` equivalents are `0`, `1`, and `NULL`].

 Once you have cleaned a variable in your initial ETL files (like an Ellis), lock it down so you do not have to spend time in the downstream files verifying that no bad values have been introduced.
 As a small bonus, simpler data types are typically faster, consume less memory, and translate more cleanly across platforms.